 The most significant cost relief from outsourcing your help desk is the reduction of IT staff payroll expenses.
 You’ll also save on travel costs, because your IT personnel won’t be traveling to your sites to walk an employee through resolving a problem.

 As mentioned earlier in this article, help desks also tend to have a high rate of turnover, which can be costly to your organization.
-An outsourced help desk removes this concern and cost.
+An managed help desk removes this concern and cost.

 Your IT professionals are no longer just responsible for keeping the lights on.
 They’re integral to the execution of key business objectives, providing the strategy for taking advantage of new opportunities to disrupt processes and introduce innovation.
 From cloud solutions to fleets of time-saving and convenient devices, IT is moving to the center of the conversation in the board room.